jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

     * Defines the PIPELINES and CONFIG_FILE environment variables
     * Ensure the table inventory is up to date, if not run `shift_left table build-inventory $PIPELINES`
     * If for any reason, the pipeline definitions for the given pipeline needs to be recreated, run: `shift_left pipeline build-metadata fct_order $PIPELINES`
-    * Verify a report works on the fact table: `shift_left pipeline report fct_order $PIPELINES`.
-    * Deploy the fact table: `shift_left deploy fct_order`
+    * Deploy the fact table: `shift_left pipeline deploy  --table-name fct_order`
-    * Verify in the Confluent Cloud console the Flink statements running and the topics created.
+    * Verify in the Confluent Cloud console the Flink statements running and the topics created, or run the command: `shift_left pipeline report-running-statements --table-name fct_order`.

 #### Deploying an intermediate table